ch32-rs/wlink/protocol.md

 ### WCH-OpenOCD

-Since WCH updates there firmware to 2.8, the old version of WCH-OpenOCD is not working.
+Since WCH updates there firmware to 2.8, the old version of WCH-OpenOCD might be not working.

 - <https://github.com/Seneral/riscv-openocd-wch>
 - <https://github.com/jiegec/riscv-openocd>